Slow Cooker Hungarian Beef Goulash

 - Heat the oil in a large frying pan on a medium heat.
 Add the paprika floured beef chunks to your frying pan and brown well before transferring them to the slow cooker.

-- Add a little more oil to your frying pan and soften the onion before adding the tomato puree and crushed garlic.
-Add the passata and stock to onion mix and warm through before transferring to the slow cooker.
+- Add a little more oil to your frying pan and soften the onion before adding the tomato puree, crushed garlic and paprika.

 - Add the sliced red peppers and cider vinegar and stir and cook on high for 1 to 1½ hours with the lid on.